Sayan044/opencart-project/README.md

     login.clickLogin();
     Assert.assertTrue(login.isDashboardDisplayed());
 }

 📦 Future Enhancements
-CI/CD Integration (GitHub Actions / Jenkins)
+- CI/CD Integration (GitHub Actions / Jenkins)

-Dockerized Selenium Grid setup
+- Dockerized Selenium Grid setup

-Allure Reporting

-API + UI Hybrid Testing

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.